 After a brief decline in their performances, they returned to prominence on the web with various parodies, which also allowed them to appear on television, on the show Colorado, in 2016.

 Their winning key?
 Devising comedic videos of everyday moments in the lives of younger people, from school to relationships with parents.
-They offer humorous content and funny sketches; for the most part, their most popular videos are part of real webseries, often focusing on the various stages and experiences experienced by teenagers.
+They offer humorous content and hilarious skits; for the most part, their most popular videos are part of real webseries, often focusing on the various stages and experiences experienced by teenagers.

 What do you say, did you know all these Youtubers?

 It is necessary, however, to be clear about one thing.
-Building one's own authority on such a platform is based on two key factors: value and constance.
+Building one's own authority on such a platform is based on two key factors: value e constancy.
 You got it right!

 Round and round, of always comes back there: you need to offer content that, no matter how humorous or ironic, offers quality to viewers; secondly, you need to be determined and not be brought down by low numbers at first.
 Only by publishing frequently enough can you win the attention and trust of your audience in the long run.